nolleh/serialize-interceptor/ReadMe.md

   someSnakeData,
   live,
 }
 ```

 ## Usage

-In your main code, put this.
+Add this to your main code.
-you can check this code from
+You can find the complete example at:
 []("https://github.com/nolleh/serialize-interceptor/test/app.ts")

 ```typescript